Rep. Carolyn Kilpatrick

 Former Representative for Michigan’s 13th District

-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Kilpatrick is shown as a purple triangle. (analysis methodology)
+Kilpatrick is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Kilpatrick sponsored bills primarily in these issue areas:

 Health (23%) Government Operations and Politics (16%) Education (14%) Economics and Public Finance (14%) Sports and Recreation (11%) Social Welfare (9%) Armed Forces and National Security (7%) Arts, Culture, Religion (7%)

 Recently Introduced Bills